IJSComplexMatter/cddm/doc/quickstart.rst

    >>> norm == 3
    True

-This way it is possible to normalize the computed data with the :func:`.multitau.normalize_multi` function in four different ways:
+This way it is possible to normalize the computed data with the :func:`.multitau.normalize` or :func:`.multitau.normalize_multi` functions in four different ways:

-* *baseline* : norm = NORM_BASELINE (norm = 0), here we remove the baseline error introduced by the non-zero background frame, which produces an offset in the correlation data.
+* **baseline** : `norm = NORM_BASELINE` (`norm = 0`), supported methods: `'corr'` and `'fft'` here we remove the baseline error introduced by the non-zero background frame, which produces an offset in the correlation data.
 For this to work, you must provide the background data to the :func:`.multitau.normalize_multi` or :func:`.core.normalize`
-* *compensated* : norm = NORM_COMPENSATED (norm = 1), here we compensate the error introduced at smaller delay times, which is due to non-ergodicity of the data.
+* **compensated** : `norm = NORM_COMPENSATED` (`norm = 1`), here we compensate the statistical error introduced at smaller delay times.
 Basically, we normalize the data as if we had calculated the cross-difference function instead of the cross-correlation.
-This requires one to calculate the delay-dependent squares of the intensities, which slows down the computation.
+This requires one to calculate the delay-dependent squares of the intensities, which slows down the computation when `method = 'corr' or 'fft'`.
-* *subtracted* : norm = NORM_SUBTRACTED (norm = 2), here we compensate for baseline error and for the linear error introduced by the not-known-in-advance background data.
+* **subtracted** : `norm = NORM_SUBTRACTED` (`norm = 2`), supported methods: `'corr'` and `'fft'`.
+Here we compensate for baseline error and for the linear error introduced by the not-known-in-advance background data.
 This requires one to track the delay-dependent sum of the data, which further slows down the computation
-* *subtracted and compensated* : norm = NORM_COMPENSATED | NORM_SUBTRACTED (norm = 3), which does both the *subtracted* and *compensated* normalizations.
+* **subtracted and compensated** : `norm = NORM_COMPENSATED | NORM_SUBTRACTED` (`norm = 3`), which does both the *subtracted* and *compensated* normalizations. `'diff'` method supported only in cross-analysis and not in auto-analysis.

 .. doctest::